egouldo/VicBioCon17_data_wrangling/README.md

 5. assets - you won't need this -- just for rendering the images to appear on the web in github.

 6. Also not needed but preserved her for my backup.
 These R scripts generated some of the dataset inside the `./data/` folder.
 Open them up if you would like to take a look at  real-world examples of data-wrangling.

+7. ANSWERS to the challenges may be found in this repository: [https://github.com/egouldo/VicBioCon17_participant_repo](https://github.com/egouldo/VicBioCon17_participant_repo).
+After completing all the challenges, your repository should mirror that repository.